 But before you get too excited, consider these tips for increasing the cash your able to make that weekend.

 1. Do a Huge Spring Clean Up.
-Set aside a weekend or a few evenings prior to the garage sale date.
-Look in your closets, drawers, the basement, and anywhere that you place items you think ” I may need it one day”.
+Set aside a weekend or a few evenings before the garage sale date.
+Look in your closets, drawers, the basement, and anywhere that you place items you think, ” I may need it one day.”
 We all have that spot – the spot where your not ready to let go.
 Maybe today is the day you will decide to let go of it!
 Have you watched ” Tidying Up” on Netflix?
 Read Our Spark Joy article and what it means to help you purge those items

 3. Don’t have enough stuff?
-If you feel you don’t have enough for a garage sale, consider organizing a few friends or neighbours, or other family members to join you.
-Larger Garage sales attract more people, plus you will get more help in advertising with putting up signs, and help to manage all the buyers.
-The more people that come through, the more potential cash that can be earned.
+If you feel you don’t have enough for a garage sale, consider organizing a few friends or neighbours or other family members to join you.
+More substantial Garage sales attract more people, plus you will get more help in advertising with putting up signs, and help to manage all the buyers—the more people that come through, the more potential cash that can be earned.

 4. Sparkle Clean for higher cash!
 Give everything a good wipe down, and make it ready to use.
 Wipe off dirt and dust, wash and clean up clothing of any animal hair, etc. The cleaner everything looks, the more people are willing to pay.